MysteryPancake/Houdini-Fun/README.md

 ## Vellum growth

-2swap makes [beautiful videos](https://www.youtube.com/watch?v=YGLNyHd2w10) about graph theory.
-They include animations of adding and removing edges.
+2swap makes [beautiful videos](https://www.youtube.com/watch?v=YGLNyHd2w10) about graph theory, with animations of adding and removing edges.

-You can do this in Vellum using a SOP Solver to change the topology, then repairing the constraint geometry to match.
+In Vellum you can use a SOP Solver to change the topology, then repair the constraint geometry to match.

 <img src="./images/vellum_growth.webp" width="400">